 If you’re using a hydrogen peroxide solution, your instructions may vary—this type of solution is not the same as multipurpose contact solution.
 Be sure to read all warning labels and instructions before using.
 The red tip on the solution bottle is a reminder that this type of solution shouldn’t be used to rinse your lenses or put directly into your eyes (otherwise you’ll experience burning, stinging, and irritation).
 This solution has a specific disinfecting process with a neutralizer.

 Hydrogen peroxide solutions are preservative free and can be a good option for some people who have extended-wear contacts or are sensitive to multipurpose solutions.

 Let’s not forget your contact lens case.
 Keeping your storage case clean is just as important as cleaning your contacts.

-You should also replace your contact storage case once every three months (or immediately if it ever gets cracked or damaged).
+Experts recommend cleaning your contact lens case every day and replacing the entire case every three months (or immediately if it ever gets cracked or damaged).

 Additional Tips for Cleaning Your Contacts

 Following the steps above is a sure way to keep your contacts clean.
 But, keep these extra tips in mind if you want to be certain you’re taking the best possible care of your lenses.

 - Do make sure to always handle your contact lenses with clean, freshly washed hands.